 - Soft carry case included

-There is little information on this binoculars online.
-However, based on what I saw it is worth a try.
+There is little information on this binocular online.
+However, based on what I saw, it is worth a try.
 It is offered at a relatively lower price than other similar products.
 Also, it feels very rugged and has a decent field of view compared to other industry leaders.
 In particular, its 339 ft field of view is better than that of the Nikon Monarch.

-Slightly pricier than the 8X42 variant the Monarch 5 10x42 has almost the same features as its cheaper brother.
-A re-imagining of the Monarch ATB, this is newer version has plenty to offer.
+Slightly pricier than the 8X42 variant, the Monarch 5 10×42 has almost the same features as its cheaper brother.
+A re-imagining of the Monarch ATB, this is a newer version that has plenty to offer.
 And maintain some of the things that made the ATB a favorite of many.

 Lightweight polycarbonate body